Mixtape-Sessions/Shift-Share/Lab/Solutions-R.md

     variable), clustering by `state`.
 Then estimate the exact same IV regression replacing the outcome `y` with the lagged outcome `y_lag`, capturing growth in manufacturing employment that took place before the ADH “China Shock” quasi-experiment.
-Comment on the difference in the two IV regression coefficients.
+How does the latter IV regression help build support for the former IV regression?

 ``` r
 ## Example solutions for SSIV Lab